learn-co-students/derivative-rules-ds-apply-000/README.md

 ### Our rules for calculating the derivative

-In the previous lesson, we calculated the derivative by changing our delta to see the convergance around a number as reflected in the table above.
+In the previous lesson, we calculated the derivative by changing our delta to see the convergence around a number as reflected in the table above.
 However, mathematicians have derived shortcuts to calculate the derivative.
 And these shortcuts allow us not just to evaluate the derivative at a single point, as we have done previously, but across any value of $x$ of the function.

 ##### The power rule